For the complete documentation index, see llms.txt. This page is also available as Markdown.

 Multiple connection concurrency (egress via VPN)

-WireGuard is stateless, but the Linux firewall tracking (used for Masquerade or DNAT when configuring connection tracking and egress through VPN) is stateful.
+WireGuard is stateless, but Linux connection tracking in the firewall, used for masquerading or DNAT when configuring egress through the VPN, is stateful.

-Here is a formula how to optimize netfliter parameters based on the following assumptions that one connected device is a UDP stream (VPN) and multiple TCP streams that the user/device "uses" for browsing/apps "exiting" via VPN:
+Here is a way to optimize netfilter parameters based on the following assumption: one connected device generates one UDP stream for the VPN and multiple TCP streams used by the user or device for browsing and applications exiting through the VPN.

 Parameter (Sysctl)